Mom with baby robbed, carjacked in Apex Target parking lot

 APEX, N.C.
 (WTVD) --Apex police are looking for a man who stole a woman's vehicle and wallet in the parking lot of the Beaver Creek Commons Target Wednesday morning.

-It happened just after 10 a.m. and could turned out even worse - the 37-year-old woman had a baby with her.
+It happened just after 10 a.m. and could have turned out even worse - the 37-year-old woman was trying to strap her baby in a car seat when the incident happened.

 "We don't know at this point what she could've done to avoid it because we're still investigating the circumstances around it," said Apex Police Chief John Letteney.
 "However, she was aware of her circumstances, she was aware of the surroundings.